Hiking Wales

 • All activities noted on the itinerary

-Not included: Travel to and from Wales, transportation to the hotel on Day 1, one lunch and dinner, alcoholic beverages, guide gratuities, optional activities, and travel insurance.
+Not included: Travel to and from Wales, transportation to the hotel on Day 1, alcoholic beverages, guide gratuities, optional activities, and travel insurance.

 Trip Info